kubernetes/enhancements/keps/sig-node/4563-eviction-request-api/README.md

 As an application owner, I want to have a custom logic tailored to my application for migration, down-scaling, or removal of pods.
 I want to be able to easily override the default eviction request process, including the eviction and PDBs, available to workloads.
-To achieve this, I also need to be able to identify other actors (interceptors) and an order in which they will run.
+To achieve this, I also need to be able to identify other actors (responders) and an order in which they will run.

-I want to be able to set the execution priority for my interceptor.
+I want to be able to set the execution priority for my responder.
 If it is also the main controller, then I also want to reserve a number of priorities for my organization to orchestrate multiple components requiring close interactions (e.g. Deployment and ReplicaSet controllers in the k8s case).